Designed to perform.

 • The twisted plate shape reduces the necessary soft tissue detachment in the proximal area and may lessen postoperative soft tissue irritations [2]

-• Proximal screws can be placed bicortically distally even in the 180° configuration
+• Proximal screws can be placed bicortically even in the 180° configuration

 [2] M. Crönlein, M. lUCKE, M. Beirer, F.B.
 Imhoff, D. Pförringer, C. Kirchhoff, P. Biberthaler, K.F.
 Braun, S. Siebenlist, «Polyaxial locking plates in treating distal humeral fractures: a comparative randomized trial for clinical outcome», BMC Musculoskeletal Disorders, 2017.
 18:547